jasonacox/Build-OpenSSL-cURL/README.md

 _OpenSSL Engine Note: By default, the OpenSSL source disables ENGINE support for iOS builds.
 To force this active use this and the static engine support will be included:_ `./build.sh -e`

 _Mac Catalyst Note: Static libraries can be built for Mac Catalyst.
-This requires a current version of Xcode (11.6+).
-To build Catalyst binaries use the switch:_ `./build.sh -m`
+This often requires that you specify an recent Mac Catalyst iOS target version (e.g. 15.0).
+To build Catalyst binaries use the -m switch and specify the iOS target with -u:_ `./build.sh -m -u 15.0`

 Minimum macOS, iOS and tvOS target build versions are set by default in the build scripts or can be specified using command line arguments indicated above.
 Apple Silicon arm64 macOS targets will need to be 11.0 or higher.